Processing math: 100%

 qbmm Logical Quadrature by method of moments

-dist_type Integer Joint probability density function for bubble radius and velocity (only when qbmm is true)
+dist_type Integer Joint probability density function for bubble radius and velocity (only for qbmm = 'T')

-sigR Real Standard deviation for probability density function of bubble radius (only when qbmm is true)
+sigR Real Standard deviation for the probability density function of bubble radius (only for qbmm = 'T')

-sigV Real Standard deviation for probability density function of bubble velocity (only when qbmm is true)
+sigV Real Standard deviation for the probability density function of bubble velocity (only for qbmm = 'T')

-rhoRV Real Correlation coefficient for joint probability density function of bubble radius and velocity (only when qbmm is true)
+rhoRV Real Correlation coefficient for the joint probability density function of bubble radius and velocity (only for qbmm = 'T')

-• * These parameters should be pretended with patch index $1$ that is filled with liquid: fluid_pp(1)%.
+• * These parameters should be prepended with patch index 1 that is filled with liquid: fluid_pp(1)%.

-• † These parameters should be pretended with patch indexes that are respectively filled with liquid and gas: fluid_pp(1)% and fluid_pp(2)%.
+• † These parameters should be prepended with patch indexes filled with liquid and gas: fluid_pp(1)% and fluid_pp(2)%.

 This table lists the ensemble-averaged bubble model parameters.